Updated: Mar 25

 Perhaps there is this secret part of you that fools your imagination into thinking that if you searched hard enough, you would find that he lives in Europe, on a yacht anxiously waiting for your return.

-Those moments when you are grasping to remember, it feels like you are holding on to the back of his dark grey and black checkered shirt as he shrugs and pulls away while you frantically try to pull him back into your presence where he belongs, right beside you.
+There are moments when you are grasping to remember.
+It feels like you are holding on to the back of his dark grey and black checkered shirt as he shrugs and pulls away while you frantically try to pull him back into your presence where he belongs, right beside you.

 Oh, but the days that the sun shines so brightly upon your face, you can’t help but to think to yourself that he is sprinkling that little extra sunshine your way because he wants you to be happy, living your best life, that is his wish for you until infinity.